Isotopic shift: Mass effects

-which requires the knowledge of accurate many-electron wave function.
-Due to the $1/M_N$ term in the expression, the specific mass shift also decrease as $1/M_N^2$ as mass of nucleus increase, same as normal mass shift.
+which requires the knowledge of an accurate many-electron wave function.
+Due to the $1/M$ term in the expression, the specific mass shift also decreases as $1/M^2$ as the mass of the nucleus increases, same as the normal mass shift.

 Volume effects

 The volume difference (field shift) dominates the isotope shift of heavy elements.
 This difference induces a change in the electric charge distribution of the nucleus.
 The phenomenon was described theoretically by Pauli and Peierls.
 Adopting a simplified picture, the change in an energy level resulting from the volume difference is proportional to the change in total electron probability density at the origin times the mean-square charge radius difference.

 For a simple nuclear model of an atom, the nuclear charge is distributed uniformly in a sphere with radius $R = r_0 A^{1/3}$, where A is the atomic mass number, and $r_0 \approx 1.2 \times 10^{-15}\ \text{m}$ is a constant.